 As long as there is relevance and interest in the post, it is a topic that an online community will uphold and push forward.
 Same goes for acts of CJ. the “journalists” help create the information that then will be read by the community.
 Expectations are clear.
 Links are less personal and can be argumentative.
 There are no expectations from the OP to uphold the topic in conversation and there is a likelihood that people will browse and look at the article shared - if it is on certain topics.
 With user generated content, there is a higher likelihood that subscribers will engage in a more informative yet friendly way.
 People try to help other people.
 Although this wasn’t checked, but there is a chance that the fact that the OP is more involved in the discussions allows for a more friendly interaction.
-Acts of Cj and acts of community create a unique environment that a diverse group of people can come together and talk about education in the broadest of terms and in a way that creates relevancy for many.
+Acts of CJ and acts of community create a unique environment that a diverse group of people can come together and talk about education in the broadest of terms and in a way that creates relevancy for many.

 Thus I conclude that by looking at CJ or online communities as a way to understand the uses of social media alone is not enough since it only tells part of the story.
 For online communities the interaction between the participants is vital, while in CJ the interaction between people and the information they are pushing forwards is what allows CJ to achieve its goals.
 Therefore it is necessary to allow an expansion of the terms citizen journalism and online communities since they can reside together in the same social media group and should not be related to as two individual perspectives in social media research.
 They can complete each other and contribute to each other in the knowledge building of the social media users.
 By making this connection the group can achieve two different goals: making community connections while still using CJ as an additional tool for relevance and newsworthy information that eventually leads to greater ability of being part of the democratic process.
 By separating them, we do not capture the whole social fabric of what really happens in social media therefore we need a way to make the connection between the two.